Hibernian 1-1 Raith Rovers

 Booking

-Martin Scott (Raith Rovers) wins a free kick in the attacking half.
+Barrie McKay (Raith Rovers) wins a free kick in the defensive half.

 Attempt missed.
-Jason Cummings (Hibernian) left footed shot from outside the box is too high.
+Keith Watson (Hibernian) header from the left side of the six yard box misses to the left following a corner.

 Booking

-Attempt saved.
-Scott Allan (Hibernian) left footed shot from the centre of the box is saved in the centre of the goal.
+Attempt missed.
+Martin Boyle (Hibernian) right footed shot from outside the box misses to the right.

-Ryan Conroy (Raith Rovers) wins a free kick on the left wing.
+Jason Thomson (Raith Rovers) wins a free kick on the left wing.

-Christian Nade (Raith Rovers) wins a free kick in the defensive half.